 Our council hasn’t raised our half of the cost but will have it by the time our request is approved.
 Is that okay?

-Half of the ultrasound machine’s cost must be raised before the state deputy approves and signs your application and submits it to the Supreme Council office.
+Half of the ultrasound machine’s cost, or, for a mobile unit, the full cost of the vehicle and conversion, must be raised before the state deputy approves and signs your application and submits it to the Supreme Council office.

 Can a donor get a receipt for his contribution for tax purposes?

 However, the tax codes differ between the United States and Canada, requiring different procedures concerning writing out checks, deposit of donations for the Ultrasound Initiative, accounting for donations, and issuing receipts.

 In the United States, the status of the Knights of Columbus as a 501(c)(8) Fraternal Benefit Society under the Internal Revenue Code means that contributions to it are generally NOT deductible by the donor.
 However, there is a limited exception to this rule known as "pass-through charitable fund-raising".

 Contributions might be tax deductible as charitable contributions under certain circumstances if Internal Revenue Code Section 170(c)(4) is complied with and those funds are restricted and used exclusively for charitable purposes as defined under that section.
 Funds used in this manner must be totally segregated in a separate account from other Knights of Columbus council funds and cannot be used in any manner for social or fraternal purposes (cannot be used for council expenses or functions).